TshandukoMadzivhandila/data-engineering-projects/Project 5,airflow/README.md

 Output files are written to the working directory where Airflow runs.

 The DAG uses local file I/O; ensure Airflow has permissions to read/write in the working directory.
-License
-This project is for educational purposes and is provided under the MIT License.

-Let me know if you'd like this content saved to a file for download.